 Frequent Software Updates

 Serif Labs has been putting out updates at quite a rapid pace since the V2 suit launch.
-Affinity Photo is currently in version 2.1.1 with version 2.2 in beta as of early July 2023.
-Try installing the latest version on your computer, to see if the app has been fixed.
+Affinity Photo is currently in version 2.5.2 as of June 2024.
+Try installing the latest version on your computer, to see if the specific bug has been fixed.

 Is The Graphics Driver at Fault?